Railway Stations & Public Houses

 about 5 miles south east of the town.
 A small community has sprung up

-around the Inn, and from it takes the English name of Horse &
+around the Inn, taking from it the English name of Horse &

 Back to Top